-USAF CO of 135th AC&W Sq ADC radar site, Lt.
-Col. Orlando W. Stephenson Jr., and other staff of radar site, Senior Director Lt.
-William J. Hopkins, Capt.
-Clarence R. Holloway, Lt.
-Edwin G. Kenyon, Philco radar tech rep John B. Cooper, and at least one other witness, a door guard, saw a silvery or aluminum color flat on the bottom, slightly rounded on top, the highest part off center to the left, in the west at 268º azimuth 2º elevation at an estimated height of about 1,000' to 3,000' at 10 to 20 miles distance, seen through transit telescope, 7x50mm binoculars and possibly theodolite.
+USAF Commanding Officer of 135th Aircraft Control and Warning Squadron Air Defense Command radar site, Lieutenant colonel Orlando W. Stephenson Jr., and other staff of radar site, Senior Director Lieutenant William J. Hopkins, Captain Clarence R. Holloway, Lieutenant Edwin G. Kenyon, Philco radar technician representative John B. Cooper, and at least one other witness, a door guard, saw a silvery or aluminum color flat on the bottom, slightly rounded on top, the highest part off center to the left, in the West at 268º azimuth 2º elevation at an estimated height of about 1,000' to 3,000' at 10 to 20 miles distance, seen through transit telescope, 7x50mm binoculars and possibly theodolite.

 Radar and 93rd FI Sq F-86D fighter interception unsuccessful.